From Alienation to Integration: The Sociological Case for Long-Term Tenure & Welfare 👨🎓

 6.0 Pillar IV: Human Capital Rehabilitation

 In this model, a lack of skill is viewed as a deficit in training, not a reason for termination.
-The company commits to:
+We build people; we don't discard them.

 7.0 Pillar V: The Holistic Safety Net